Section 9 Examples

 9.3 k-Nearest Neighbour Regression

 To conclude this section we use leave-one-out cross-validation to determine the optimal \(k\) for \(k\)-nearest neighbour regression.
-Here it seems difficult to make any savings, so we resort to simply fitting \(n\) different models in the naive way.
+Unlike KDE and kernel regression, where clever use of matrix operations allowed us to compute all leave-one-out predictions efficiently, kNN offers no such shortcut: removing observation \(i\) can change which points are the \(k\) nearest neighbours for every other observation.
+We therefore resort to a nested loop over both \(k\) values and observations, fitting a separate model for each combination.
 For this reason, the code in this section is much slower to run than the code in the previous sections.

 k <- 10:70